 It also just makes a lot of sense for beta testing to complement the quality process.
 Remember, when things go wrong, the first question is generally “Why didn’t Quality didn’t catch it?”
 Having a large stake in beta equips Quality teams with a much wider net, helping ensure that question never needs to be asked.

 In addition, given the right tools QA engineers make great beta managers, allowing QA managers to turn a single employee into a representative of hundreds of real customers — who generally identify more issues and generate exponentially more data than any individual QA engineer could ever accomplish on their own.

-To learn more about how beta testing benefits your entire organization, check out our free ebook, Unlocking Customer Feedback with Modern Beta Testing.
+To learn more about how beta testing benefits your entire organization, click below to check out our free resource, The Ultimate Guide to Beta Testing.